 What I did was that I tried to check those groups a few times a day to make sure I did not miss any deal.

-3. Join private housing group from your university
+3. Join a private housing group from your university

 If you’re are a university student or an exchange student in Copenhagen, you can join the housing group.

-I also joined the private housing group from my university when I tried to search for one.
+I also joined the private housing group from my university when I searched for one.

 In that group, the housing coordinators offered some private housing that they had contracts with.
 However, one post always attracted at least ten replies from the students, so the housing coordinator had to do some “lucky rotation” to see who was lucky enough to be chosen.

-Besides, the Housing coordinators also posted some places that they found by Airbnb, or some places website.
+Besides, the Housing coordinators also posted some places on Airbnb or some websites.

 4. Ask your network